 Remember the South Shore Connectors?
-Marika Nicolov and Tucker Mertens traveled all over the South Shore last summer—under their own steam—to show off recreation opportunities in our own backyard.
+Marika Nicolov and Tucker Mertens traveled all over the South Shore back in the summer of 2014—under their own steam—to show off recreation opportunities in our own backyard.

 Now it’s your turn!

-Coming soon, South Shore Connect will launch a contest asking you to “Be Your Own South Shore Connector”.
 Where is your favourite place in this part of the world?
 Where do you like to explore?
 Why do you love it?
+Read through their posts for inspiration to “Be Your Own South Shore Connector”.

 Learn all about Marika and Tucker here